martincostello/blog/source/2024-05-02-look-ma-no-hands-publishing-containers-with-the-dotnet-sdk.html.md

 tells the .NET SDK to publish the application as a container image, rather than publishing it as a standalone application.

 The container publishing support comes with lots of sensible defaults built-in and you can customise the image that is produced where it makes sense for you.
-The default smarts built-in include using [chiselled images][secure-container-builds] if you publish a self-contained application, or [setting OCI labels][container-labels] on the image for you.
+The default smarts built-in include using [chiseled images][secure-container-builds] if you publish a self-contained application, or [setting OCI labels][container-labels] on the image for you.
 With [SourceLink][sourcelink] being built into the .NET SDK from .NET 8, this gives you lots of useful metadata about the image out-of-the-box.